I’ve always traveled on a tight budget, and Sweden is rightfully notorious for being an expensive travel destination.

 Even a dorm bed will easily cost 250 SEK, or $30 USD, per night.
-(Check out my guide to hostels in Stockholm for budget-friendly options!)
-But even a girl on a budget’s gotta dream, and I was dreaming big: I wanted to see the Northern lights in Sweden.
+But even a girl on a budget’s gotta dream, and I was dreaming big: I wanted to see the Northern lights in Abisko, Sweden.

 In true type-A fashion, I laboriously researched the best place to see the Northern lights in Sweden, and Abisko kept coming up as the best place.
 Statistically speaking, scientists agreed that the Abisko Northern lights are among the most reliable in the world, with an 80% success rate of seeing the lights if you stay in Abisko for three nights.
 Many people who had previously been to Iceland or other Nordic countries had failed to see the Northern lights; Abisko National Park seemed to have the highest success rate.

 With only six full days in Sweden, I decided that I wanted to spend three in the capital enjoying Stockholm in winter and three in Abisko, Northern lights spotting.
 It’s extremely rare to see the Northern lights in Stockholm, so I recommend heading up north to the Kiruna and Abisko area if you have your heart set on seeing the Northern lights in Sweden.